redsanket/spark/external/storm/guide/overview/index.rst

 Other Stream Processing Solutions
 =================================

+Some companies have turned to other technologies to process streams or developed their own.
+The following lists only a few examples.

 - `Samza <http://samza.incubator.apache.org/>`_ - is a distributed stream processing
   framework.
 It uses Apache Kafka for messaging, and Apache Hadoop YARN to provide fault tolerance, processor isolation, security, and resource management.
 - `Spark <http://spark.apache.org/>`_ - is a fast and general engine for large-scale data processing.
 - `S4 <http://incubator.apache.org/s4/>`_ - is a general-purpose, distributed, scalable,
   fault-tolerant, pluggable platform that allows programmers to easily develop applications for processing continuous unbounded streams of data.
 - `Amazon Kinesis <http://aws.amazon.com/kinesis/>`_ - is a fully managed service for real-time processing of streaming data at massive scale.
 - `Millwheel <http://research.google.com/pubs/pub41378.html>`_ - is a framework for
   building low-latency data-processing applications that is widely used at Google.